jd25/weather-sim/README.md

 Both independent and dependent factors must be seeded with initial conditions.
 Defaults are provided in DefaultBehaviour and Cell, but you can use your own.

-(Currently the simulation gets divergently inaccurate the longer it runs after the initial conditions.)
+(Currently the simulation may exhibit runaway divergence the longer it runs after the initial conditions.)

 # Code style